Skip to content

 AWS IAM security review workflow and misconfiguration patterns

-AWS IAM misconfiguration patterns
+AWS IAM Misconfiguration Patterns

 Use this as a defensive review framework for internal cloud security assessments and hardening projects.

-1) Why IAM is the modern cloud perimeter
+1) Why IAM Is the Modern Cloud Perimeter

-2) Common IAM misconfiguration patterns and risk
+2) Common IAM Misconfiguration Patterns and Risk

 MisconfigurationRiskHow to DetectRemediation

-Overly broad IAM policiesUnnecessary access to sensitive APIs/resourcesIdentify policies with large action/resource scopeReduce permissions to task-specific actions and scoped resources
+Overly broad IAM policiesUnnecessary access to sensitive APIs and resourcesIdentify policies with large action or resource scopeReduce permissions to task-specific actions with scoped resources

-Long-lived access keysCredential theft and replay risk windowAudit key age and usage patternsRotate keys, prefer temporary credentials and role-based access
+Long-lived access keysExtended window for credential theft and replay attacksAudit key age and usage patternsRotate keys and shift to temporary credentials via IAM roles

-Weak role trust policiesUnintended role assumptionReview trust relationships and principal scopeRestrict trust policy principals and add conditions
+Weak role trust policiesUnintended role assumption by unexpected principalsReview trust relationships and principal scopeRestrict trust policy principals and add condition checks

-Missing MFA for sensitive accessHigher credential abuse riskCheck MFA enforcement on privileged console usersEnforce MFA policies for high-risk roles and break-glass paths
+Missing MFA for sensitive accessHigher credential abuse risk on privileged pathsCheck MFA enforcement on privileged console usersEnforce MFA conditions on high-risk roles and break-glass paths

-Excessive admin role spreadElevated blast radius across accountsInventory AdministratorAccess and equivalent custom rolesIntroduce tiered admin model and approval gating
+Excessive admin role spreadElevated blast radius across accounts if any admin is compromisedInventory AdministratorAccess and equivalent custom policiesIntroduce a tiered admin model with approval gating

-Poor service account separationAutomation abuse and privilege confusionMap workload identities to responsibilitiesSplit service roles by function and environment
+Poor service account separationAutomation abuse and privilege confusion across workloadsMap workload identities to actual responsibilitiesSplit service roles by function and environment

 6. Validate cross-account and federated access paths